 However, it was never meant to be the case.
 Changi East was planned to be the site of Singapore’s first Permanent Racing Circuit, with the circuit being located adjacent to the CEC.
 However, the Circuit was never meant to replace the Marina Bay Street Circuit, where the Singapore Grand Prix is run yearly.
 The Changi Motorsports Hub was to instead complement the Marina Bay Street Circuit, allowing for Motorsport activities on a year-round basis.

-Contrary to common belief, the Changi Motorsports Hub was not the first Permanent Motor Racing Circuit for cars which was planned in Singapore.
-The first to be planned was the Tuas International Speedway in 2005, which was later cancelled.
+Contrary to common belief, the Changi Motorsports Hub was not the first Permanent Motor Racing Circuit for cars planned in Singapore.
+The first was the aborted Tuas International Speedway from 2005.
 (Part of the site subsequently became used for a Motocross track, Circuit@Tuas, which closed in the early 2010s.)
-The Changi Motorsports Hub progressed further than the Tuas International Speedway, being built, albeit as far as a bunch of piles sticking out of the sand it was built upon.
+The Changi Motorsports Hub progressed further, being built, albeit as far as a bunch of piles sticking out of the sand in Changi East.

 Plans for the Changi Motorsports Hub were first revealed in an article published on the 17th of October 2007, titled: “Motorsports to put Changi on fast track” , written by Samuel Ee.
 Despite this, no news on the project was announced until 31st March 2009, when the Singapore Sports Council (now known as Sport Singapore) released a Request For Proposal (RFP) to build and develop the Changi Motorsports Hub.
 The RFP dateline was the 27th of August 2009.